cjrwebb/sem-pgrt/README.md

 If you are new to `R` and `Rstudio`, you will first need to install and configure the statistical programming language and the GUI on your device.

 Completing all of the setting up steps for the course should take no longer than an hour.
+I have made my best effort to ensure that the instructions are as detailed as possible and that all of the code and steps have been trialed on a fresh installation of `R`, but if you come across any problems, please do let me know.

 ## Installing R and Rstudio